lindsayngo/Process-Scheduler/README.txt

 You can include parentheses in the input
 Accepts a file "random-numbers"
 The 4 scheduling processes:
-  LRU = Last Recently Used
+  LCFS = Last Come First Served
   FIFO = First in First Out
   HPRN = Highest Penalty Ratio Next
   RR = Round Robin